MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 ---
 # Gain insights into your app users’ activity

 The Application user activity (Preview) feature under Usage & insights provides data analytics on user activity and engagement for registered applications in your tenant.
-You can view, query, and analyze user activity data in the Microsoft Entra admin center to uncover valuable insights that help strategic decisions and drive business growth.
+You can use this feature to view, query, and analyze user activity data in the Microsoft Entra admin center.
+This can help you uncover valuable insights that can aid strategic decisions and drive business growth.

 ## Supported scenarios